mhellerart/hello-world/README.md

 # hello-world
 Following the Github Guide to create my first repository and hopefully learn the ways of the force along the way...
+I'm an artist and designer and a Midwestern Texan.